ELEANOR MARCH

-The Oxford QFT reading group (started by myself and James Read in Hilary term 2025) will be continuing this Trinity term.
+The philosophical topics in QFT reading group (started by myself and James Read in Hilary term 2025) will be continuing this Trinity term.
 We'll be meeting on a Friday at 16:00 UK time.
 There will also be an option to join online.

 Trinity term 2025